PI-3-MINIPROJECT/PI-3-MINIPROJECT-FRONT/ACCESSIBILITY.md

 # WCAG Accessibility Implementation

-This document describes the WCAG 2.1 guidelines implemented in the VideoConference Platform frontend for Sprint 1, including both Operable and Understandable principles.
+This document describes the WCAG 2.1 guidelines implemented in the VideoConference Platform frontend, including Operable, Understandable, and Perceptible principles.

 ---